pedrowarlock/attract/Compile.md

       - OpenGL and GLU (or OpenGLES for GLES version)
       - JPEG library
       - Make and Package Config
-      - Xrandr

    * Optional:
       - Fontconfig (to assist with finding fonts).
       - Xinerama (for multiple monitor support).
       - libarchive (for .7z, .rar, .tar.gz and .tar.bz2 archive support).
       - Libcurl (for network info/artwork scraping).
-      - Libdw, libbfd or libdwarf (for a pretty stack trace if we crash).

 2. Extract the Attract-Mode source to your system.